deepchar/deepchar/README.md

 Decomposition is specific to German.
 In many other orthographic traditions, it is simply omitted.

-Some Latin orthographies nativise according to pronunciation, not unlike non-Latin alphabet orthographies.
+Some Latin orthographies nativize according to pronunciation, not unlike non-Latin alphabet orthographies.

 ````en: George Bush```` ➜ ````Latn: tr: Corc Buş````
 ````en: George Bush```` ➜ ````Latn: de: Schorsch Busch````